 How Healthcare Payers can breakdown their Data Silos

-According to the U.S. Census Bureau in 2019, 92% of people had health insurance, whether it was private or public1.
+According to the U.S. Census Bureau in 2020, 91.4% of people had health insurance, whether it was private or public.

-- Hurt financial performance by draining payers’ premium pools and investments.
+- Hurt business outcomes by draining Payers’ premium pools and investments

-- Curb the innovation of new technologies and approaches to customer care.
+- Curb the innovation of new technologies (Artificial Intelligence & Machine Learning) and approaches to care management

 Written by Mike Sargo